helena-intel/caikit/examples/text-sentiment/README.md

 python3 start_runtime.py
 ```

-This should start the runtime server with both grpc and http enabled.
+This should start the runtime server with grpc enabled.

 You should see output similar to the following: